 Having interned at a small business, I love to see new businesses and new creations.
 Kurtis Paul, a men’s accessories brand, caught my eye for the detail and care that is clearly put into every product.
 I interviewed one of the founders, Lloyd Rayner, and could immediately tell that he was a thoughtful and earnest person.
 He answered all of my questions personally and promptly, writing with the refinement that seems so charming to us Americans but is probably taken completely for granted in the UK.

 Kurtis Paul was founded in 2015 by two brothers from Manchester, Kurtis and Lloyd.
-They make handbags, backpacks, duffle bags, beach bags, laptop sleeves, and pencil cases made of genuine top grain cow leather with nylon fabric interiors and brass metal work.
-They are priced between $52 and $364.
+They make handbags, backpacks, duffle bags, beach bags, laptop sleeves, and pencil cases made of genuine top grain cow leather with nylon fabric interiors and brass metal work, priced $52 – $364.
 Kurtis Paul is a brand for “the man with a desire to succeed, to reach his potential and do it in style”.
 This involves drinking coffee and working long hours, but also staying in shape, going out at night, and rewarding yourself with a vacation once in awhile.
 Living in New York City, I can relate.
 Most days I wake up in Bushwick, take the M train to Greenwich Village, get coffee, and work on my laptop in Bobst library.
 Yet I also take some time to play board games with my friends in Jersey City, go to clubs in the Meatpacking District, and watch the pigeons and squirrels in Washington Square Park.

 Manchester at night